 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or has blood in it, call your doctor.
-Do not use any medicine to stop the diarrhea unless your doctor has told you to.
+If you have diarrhea that is watery or bloody, call your doctor.
+Do not use anti-diarrhea medicine unless your doctor tells you to.

 Cephalexin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-diarrhea that is watery or bloody;
+severe stomach pain, diarrhea that is watery or bloody;

-Less serious side effects may include:
+Common side effects may include: